mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

  values String (meaning each value is separated by a comma).
 See [`Labels`](#Chart.Labels) for more details on how the Labels are applied to the Chart.

-{:id="Chart.Left" .number} *Left*
-: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.

 {:id="Chart.LegendEnabled" .boolean} *LegendEnabled*
 : Changes the visibility of the Chart's Legend.